armory/documentation/_operator_reference/armory.md

 - `vault`:
   - `enabled`: true or false.
   - `url`: URL of the Vault endpoint from Spinnaker services.
-  - `path`: (Default: kubernetes) (Applies to KUBERNETES authentication method) Path of the kubernetes authentication backend mount.
+  - `path`: (Default: `kubernetes`) (Applies to Kubernetes authentication method) Path of the Kubernetes authentication backend mount.
-  - `role`: (Applies to KUBERNETES authentication method) Name of the role against which the login is being attempted.
+  - `role`: (Applies to Kubernetes authentication method) Name of the role against which the login is being attempted.
   - `authMethod`: Method used to authenticate with the Vault endpoint.
-Must be either KUBERNETES for Kubernetes service account auth or TOKEN for Vault token auth.
-The TOKEN method requires a VAULT_TOKEN environment variable for Operator and the services.
+Must be either `KUBERNETES` for Kubernetes service account auth or `TOKEN` for Vault token auth.
+The `TOKEN` method requires a `VAULT_TOKEN` environment variable for Operator and the services.